Letters from Irving Russell Flett to his Family, 1915-1916 - Part 2

 worst parts of the city & you would have no conception

-of what they are like, there is a place named Wassa
+of what they are like; there is a place named Wassa

 & it is absolutely the limit for filth both morally &

-every other way, & the stench is enough to knock
+every other way, & the stench is enough to knock you

-over half a mule off.
-There are men & women of all nationalities there especially women & I can xxx tell you
+over half a mile off.
+There are men & women of all

 having English Sergeant Majors who have been here for